Rainy Day Yoga: Why Bad Weather Days Need Your Practice Most

 Making It Happen: Your Rainy Day Yoga Ritual

 There’s no need for intense workouts during bad weather.
 Instead, focus on gentle yoga flows that ground you: forward folds to calm your nervous system, restorative poses to build peace, and pranayama breathing to elevate your mood naturally.
-Even 15 minutes of intentional yoga practice on a rainy day delivers more benefits than missing your entire routine.

 The Real Challenge Isn’t Weather—It’s Mindset!